Other posts from the On a visit to.. series:

 The narrow and colorful streets of Plaka.
 It’s a touristy place, but very picturesque!
 Another place I like is the National Garden which is very beautiful and serene.

-We can’t do without stopping by some galleries and museums.
-Show us some of your favorites?
+We can’t visit Athens without stopping by some galleries and museums.
+Show us some of your favorite ones.

 The (new) Acropolis Museum is my favorite in Athens, as it’s very spacious and bright.
 The Byzantine and Benaki are two interesting museums that showcase artifacts from the Middle Ages (Byzantine Era) and the 19th century.

-Is the yoga popular in Athens?
-Where we can practice?
+Is yoga popular in Athens?
+Where can we practice?